 From the latter, WITCH OF THE VALE’s hauntingly bleak cover of the already explicit and sinister ‘Gods & Monsters’ by Lana Del Rey has become their best known recording to date.
 Meanwhile, an EP of remixes entitled ‘Changeling’ has just been released featuring a rework of the ‘Trust The Pain’ song itself by LEÆTHER STRIP.

-WITCH OF THE VALE kindly chatted to The Electricity Club about their musical philosophy and existential ideals…
+WITCH OF THE VALE kindly chatted about their musical philosophy and existential ideals…

 Give us a quick recap on the history of the band so far…

 Erin: It started out with Ryan twisting my arm into doing one song, and at the time he promised it would just be this one song.
 I hadn’t done anything musical in a long time and had zero confidence.
 We really didn’t have any particular ambitions or strategy when we started doing it, and really never intended to play live shows.
 A drunken conversation with a local promoter resulted in our first show – a support slot for CLAN OF XYMOX.
 Things changed gears a bit after that.